cfrg/draft-irtf-cfrg-cryptography-specification/draft-irtf-cfrg-cryptography-specification.md

 specification.
 This helps avoid possibly error-prone parsing in translating test vectors from a textual specification to test code inputs.

-To cater to implementers:

-* Provide step-by-step instructions for implementing algorithms or processes, ensuring that all required inputs, outputs, and intermediate steps are defined.
-Where exceptional cases occur, those should be noted and recommended error-handling steps should be given.
-Include test vectors to help implementers verify the correctness of their implementations.
-* Describe best practices for representing components of the specification in code, addressing exceptional cases and recommended error handling procedures, as well as aspects of the specification that are difficult to implement correctly (e.g., where side-channel attacks might be possible).
-* Clearly indicate any optional features, variations, or extensions, specifying their impact on interoperability and security.

 ## Catering to Researchers